juev/awesome-stars/README.md

 ## JavaScript

+- [FilipePS/Traduzir-paginas-web](https://github.com/FilipePS/Traduzir-paginas-web) – Translate your page in real time using Google or Yandex
 - [bigskysoftware/htmx](https://github.com/bigskysoftware/htmx) – </> htmx - high power tools for HTML
 - [MaggieAppleton/digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) – Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs
 - [ArchGPT/insomnium](https://github.com/ArchGPT/insomnium) – Insomnium is a fast local API testing tool that is privacy-focused and 100% local.
 For testing GraphQL, REST, WebSockets and gRPC.
 This is a fork of Kong/insomnia